The Magical Number Seven, Plus Two

 Equalization

-rePhase settings for low, midrange and high frequencies.
+rePhase settings for main frequencies.

 rePhase settings for subwoofers.